Big2/Mission-Record-Documents/README.md

 * Working - Workers is coding Project.
 * Planning - This project just planning in the team.
-* Compled - The project in finish base method & can be use,but not ensure not have bug.
+* Completed - The project in finish base method & can be use,but not ensure not have bug.
 * Updating - The project in processing new version.
 * Old - This is old project will have a new project link to describe it.
 * Colsed - This project is not to support.